Ansh-123/Peltier-based-PCR/README.md

 In the future I hope to design PCB and implement a heated lid.

-If you would like to learn more about the design and howw to make one yourself, take a look ant the instructables (at the moment not yet ready).
+If you would like to learn more about the design and how to make one yourself, take a look at the instructables (at the moment not yet ready).